Autianic/clockworkpi-linux/README.md

 install them, i.e. `./OS/root/`.

 You may now like to chroot into `./OS` and proceed with the initialisation of the Arch installation as you like.
-If you want to use a VM, continue without the chroot.
+If you want to start with a VM, continue without the chroot.
 If chrooting, install the built packages using the instructions in the `Package installation` section further down.
 When you're done, continue here.

 Unmount the first and second partition and remove the loop device: